dvreeze/ocp-java-17-learning/doc/chapter07-beyond-classes.md

 * There is a *fixed set of instances* of the enum class, which are `public static final` constants known at compile-time
 * Indeed, construction of these constants takes place only once, on initialization of these constants
 * Enum *constructors* are always `private`, to help enforce the core property of enums that they are a fixed set of constants
+* And, of course, enumeration classes directly extend `java.lang.Enum` (with the type argument set to the enum subtype itself)

 Note that an *enum* containing only one enum value could be used to implement *singleton classes*.